tzschmidt/benchmark-tool-guide/cluster.md

 We recommend to install any python tools inside a conda environment, specifically miniconda. miniconda installation instructions can be found [here][miniconda].

-We recommend installing any Python tools inside a conda environment, specifically Miniconda.
-Miniconda installation instructions can be found [here][miniconda].

 After you have setup miniconda, you can install and use the benchmark tool as described in the [getting started][get_started] section of the documentation.
 Keep in mind you should